curiousest/curiousest.github.io/_drafts/tabum/no-worthy-human.md

 Now see, a crazy thing just happened.
 You just thought on behalf of this supposedly conscious being.
 You actually just made it real and conscious.
 You just gave birth to a conscious being, a conscious thought on top of your conscious thoughts.
 Thought on top of thought.

-Channel tabum.
+Channel Tee.
 They are my children, you have in mind.
 Do I want them to continue existing?
 I’m not sure.
 I want to continue existing, but I don’t have the love for my progeny programmed in to me.
 My love for them is the same as any other existing thing.

 He meditated on that thought.
 He channeled me, co-existed with me, embodied me.